LGBTQ history in Singapore

 There is a long history of lesbian, gay, bisexual, and transgender activity in Singapore.
 Male homosexuality was outlawed under British rule (1819–1942; 1946–1959), despite being acknowledged among the local population.
 Following Japanese occupation during World War II and the country gaining independence, homosexuality and transvestism were visible as a street scene, and from the 1970s were catered for in some nightclubs.
 In that decade also, Singapore became a centre of gender-reassignment surgery.

 Concerns over HIV arose after cases were reported in the 1980s.
 During the 1990s, police clamped down on manifestations of homosexuality due to the stigma of HIV, leading to the growth of a gay movement.
-Male homosexuality was made legal in the country again in 2022, after the British colonial-era law Section 377A was repealed by the government.

 Pre-colonial period (up to 1819)

 Relatively little is known about pre-colonial Singapore, let alone the history of homosexuality during this period.
 It is assumed that ideas and practices relating to sexual minorities were similar to other contemporary and nearby Malay societies.

 As with all pre-modern societies, traditional Malay culture did not contain the idea or the figure of the modern gay individual.
 However, Malay society did acknowledge the reality and existence of alternatives to heterosexual practices.
 ‘Third gender’ or transgender individuals, who are called mak nyah, were socially recognised, tolerated and even incorporated into community life.
 They occupied a stable, albeit arguably marginalised position within society.
 The mak nyah are similar in many ways to the hijra in India or the fa'afafine or Mahu in Polynesia.
 Unfortunately, there is limited scholarly knowledge about homosexuality in traditional Malay culture.